 - Public Works / Street Department

 - Franchise Utilities

 - Contact Us

 The Town of Beaux Arts Village' mission for emergency preparedness and response is to become as self-sufficient as we can while fitting in with or complimenting the plans of our emergency responders and of the cities that surround us.
-The Council is currently reviewing our existing plan, working to develop emergency-response sheets to guide local responders, developing a schedule for testing equipment and response plans, and maintaining the work accomplished to date by residents on Map Your Neighborhood (MYN).
+The Council has completed work on the Beaux Arts Village Disaster Plan (see link below) and continues developing emergency-response sheets to guide local responders, developing a schedule for testing equipment and response plans, and maintaining the work accomplished to date by residents on Map Your Neighborhood (MYN).

 The following are links to existing plans for our neighbors and emergency responders and other useful emergency-response-planning information:

 - Bellevue Fire Dept - https//fire.bellevuewa.gov/emergency-management/ (Beaux Arts contracts with Bellevue Fire Dept.)

 - Washington State Emergency Management - https://mil.wa.gov/emergency-management-division and https://www.mil.wa.gov/preparedness